UNDP-Data/undp-visualization-library/readme.md

 <link rel="stylesheet" href="https://undp-data.github.io/stylesheets-for-viz/style/StyleForGraph.css" />
 ```

-## Pages on DFP Where the Visualization is Used<a name="section-03"></a>
+## Pages on DFx Where the Visualization is Used<a name="section-03"></a>
-_All the pages on the DFP or other places like viva topics etc. where this visualization is embedded or used._
+_All the pages on the DFx or other places like viva topics etc. where this visualization is embedded or used._

 ## Related Repos<a name="section-04"></a>
 * [__name of the data repo__](link to data repo): This is the data sheet for visualization